 This form summarises the purpose of the job and lists its key tasks.
 It is not a definitive list of all the tasks to be undertaken as those can be varied from time to time at the discretion of the School, in consultation with the postholder.

-Job title: LSE Fellow in the History of Late Imperial China
+Job title: LSE Fellow

-Department/Division: International History

-Accountable to: The Head of Department
+Department/Division: International History Accountable to: Head of Department

 Job Summary